 Recovered remains will be taken to the nearby city of Pereira for identification.

-, around 220 kilometers (136 miles) northwest of the capital Bogota, collapsed on Wednesday.
+The unlicensed gold mine in the central Colombian town of Riosucio, around 220 kilometers (136 miles) northwest of the capital Bogota, collapsed on Wednesday.

 Officials believe the accident was caused when a power failure meant pumps used to draw water from the nearby Cauca River stopped working.